MrShiruba/MrShiruba/README.md

 Hello, I’m Shiruba.
 I’m interested in software engineering.
 I'd like to be a back-end developer.
 I like studying Japanese / 日本語 in my free time (currently at JLPT N3 / B1 level).

-Thanks to [xelaco](https://github.com/xelaco) for recommending me this website.

 ## Skills

 ### Programming languages